meerachotai/benchmark_imprinting/README.md

 **Example:** `counts_cviA_cviB_AxB_1.txt` would require that your input command includes: `-c counts_cviA_cviB_ -C`

-* Merge the files with a header, the gene names as rownames, the first 1:replicates columns for the AxB counts, and replicates+1:replicates\*2 columns for the BxA counts.
+* Merge the files with a header, the gene names as rownames, with alternating AxB and BxA columns.
 Provide the one filename under -c and do NOT use the option -C to indicate that the file is already concatenated.
 An example for a concatenated file with 3 replicates is given below:

 **Example:** (the header does not necessarily have to be the one given below:)
 ```
-                 AxB_1 AxB_2 AxB_3 BxA_1 BxA_2 BxA_3
+                 AxB_1 BxA_1 AxB_2 BxA_2 AxB_3 BxA_3
 ATCVI-1G19970cviA   228   74    38     6    38     7
 ATCVI-1G19970cviB    35    7    14    90   202    89
 ATCVI-1G33940cviA    48  299   110    65    22    50